camerondurham/camerondurham/README.md

 ### hi there, i'm cam

-✌️:  I am a '21 [USC Viterbi](https://viterbischool.usc.edu/) grad and SDE at Amazon.
+:v::  I am a '21 [USC Viterbi](https://viterbischool.usc.edu/) grad and SDE at Amazon.
 My pronouns are [they/them/theirs](https://pronoun.is/they/.../themselves) and [he/him/his](https://pronoun.is/he/.../himself).
 I'm learning Rust and Go, want to learn Zig, and will always like C++.

 <br>